http://www.readwritethink.org/classroom-resources/calendar-activities/take-part-african-american-20419.html

 |

-The National Director has extended the African American Read-In for the entire month of February, beginning on Friday, February 1, 2013 and ending on Thursday, February 28, 2013.
+The African American Read-In will again be celebrated for the entire month of February, beginning February 1 and ending on February 28.

 Schools, churches, libraries, bookstores, community and professional organizations, and interested citizens can make literacy a significant part of Black History Month by hosting and coordinating community Read-Ins.